 This exciting startup recently launched their first sparkling wine in a can.
 Shamps was the brainchild of a few friends and champagne enthusiasts who wanted to make their favorite beverage a little more accessible.
 They swapped the fancy flutes for convenient cans, encouraging their customers to “pop tabs, not corks” and #DrinkLikeAShampion.
 This brand is still growing, and any aspiring team members should have an entrepreneurial spirit and a creative eye.
 The team is focused on marketing their first product and envisioning which sparkling offerings they’ll be bringing to your party in the future.

-Ready to pop the cork on a new career in 2019?
+Ready to pop the cork on a new career?
 Check out our job board or speak to one of our Executive Recruiters for unlisted opportunities.

 Photo Credits: Facebook